dev-naimul/Emergency-Hotline/README.md

 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
-ans:  getElementById: get element by id name. get only one element in one call.
-      getElementsByClassName: get elements by class name. get many elements just one call.
-      querySelector: get first element node list of the div or section.
-      querySelectorAll: get All elements node list of the div or section.
+ans:  getElementById: get element by id name. get only one element in one call.getElementsByClassName: get elements by class name. get many elements just one call.querySelector: get first element node list of the div or  section.querySelectorAll: get All elements node list of the div or section.

 2.How do you create and insert a new element into the DOM?
- ans:  document.createElement(" ")--Create Element.
-       for insert we used append(" ") or appendChild(" ").example: const container= document.getElementbyid(" ")
+ ans:  document.createElement(" ")--Create Element.for insert we used append(" ") or appendChild(" ").example: const container= document.getElementbyid(" "),const create= document.createElement(" "),container.append("create");
-       const create= document.createElement(" ")
-       container.append("create");

 3.What is Event Bubbling and how does it work?